bizouarn/jekyll-build-pages/README.md

 A simple GitHub Action for producing Jekyll build artifacts compatible with GitHub Pages.

+This fork extends the original `actions/jekyll-build-pages` by allowing the use of any Jekyll plugin during the build process.

+It is designed for users who need custom or third-party plugins that are not supported in the default GitHub Pages build environment, while still producing fully static artifacts ready for deployment.

 ## Scope

 This is used along with [`actions/deploy-pages`](https://github.com/actions/deploy-pages) as part of the official support for building Pages with Actions (currently in public beta for public repositories).